Vilagra/dodo-dex/README.md

 1) Collecting the stats by days and hours.
 2) Learning how to receive the assets price and calculate the liquidity and amount in USD.
 3) I couldn't find the way how to dynamically extract information about lpToken from the contract, I have an idea to implement this statically using lp tokens addresses written in the documentation https://dodoex.github.io/docs/docs/deployedInfo/
-4) It seems that currentReserves are caltulating wrong for now, I made some improvements but apparently missed something
+4) It seems that currentReserves are calculating wrong for now, I made some improvements but apparently missed something(FIXED)